hanhanwu/Hanhan_Applied_DataScience/Learning_Notes.md

 * [It supports multiple classical ML models][29]
 * [Its models can handle categorical features automatically][30]

+## [Monotonic Constraints in LGBM][31]
+* This can be used when a feature and target needs to follow monotonic relationship
+* You cannuse SHAP to check the interpretability after applying the constraint
+* Too many monotonic constraints can cause overfitting in the model
+* In the case experimented in our team, feature importance didn't get affected, model performance didn't get affected too much
+* Numerical features only

 ## Target Encoder
 * [Original Paper][1]
 * This paper presents a simple data-preprocessing scheme that transforms high-cardinality categorical attributes into quasicontinuous scalar attributes suited for use in regression-type models.
 The key transformation used in the proposed scheme is one that maps each instance (value) of a high-cardinality categorical to the probability estimate of the target attribute. * In a classification scenario, the numerical representation corresponds to the posterior probability of the target, conditioned by the value of the categorical attribute.
 In a prediction scenario, the numerical representation corresponds to the expected value of the target given the value of the categorical attribute.